lopuhin/rust-broad-crawl/README.rst

 Features
 --------

-A cralwer downloads pages in breadth first order (using FIFO queue), following all outbound links.
+A cralwer downloads pages in breadth first order (using FIFO queue for each domain), following all outbound links.
 It writes all visited urls into ``urls.csv`` file (not really a csv), and page contents into ``out.jl`` file (definitely not a ``jl`` at the moment).

-It currently lacks polite scheduling, so please don't run it against a small number of sites.

 Running